 At Leamington CP School we are dedicated to children’s safety in all aspects of school life.
-As you know, we have a range of fantastic ICT resources in school and we use the Internet regularly to enhance the children’s learning.
-However, this can come with risks if the children are not aware of E-Safety and how to keep safe whilst using ICT.
-We begin the school year with an initial E-Safety lesson with the children to introduce and recap the concept.
-We also have a set of E-Safety rules that the children know and sign a contract to confirm that they will act accordingly.
-E-Safety is crucial to children’s education and we ensure all children are aware of how to keep safe whilst online.
+We have a range of fantastic Computing resources in school and we use the Internet regularly to enhance the children’s learning.
+However, this can come with risks if the children are not aware of Online Safety and how to keep safe whilst using ICT.
+We begin the school year with an initial Online Safety lesson with the children to introduce and recap the concept.
+We also have a set of Online Safety rules that the children know and sign a contract to confirm that they will act accordingly.
+Online afety is crucial to children’s education and we ensure all children are aware of how to keep safe whilst online.

 We are a 360 safe school!